Cancellations, Transfers and Wait Lists:

-If we have received cancellation notice eight (8) or more days prior to the beginning of the camp, there will be a $75.00 non-refundable fee held by the University of Notre Dame, but the remainder of the payment will be issued back.
+If we have received cancellation notice eight (8) or more days prior to the beginning of the camp, there will be a non-refundable fee held by the University of Notre Dame, that fee is determined by sport, but the remainder of the payment will be issued back.
 If the cancellation is received seven (7) or less days before the start of camp, there will be NO refund issued.

 Should a camper suffer any sort of injury within the seven-day window, we will make an exception to this rule provided we receive a signed doctor’s note verifying the injury.

 No. We operate strictly on a refund-only form of credit should a cancellation need to be made.